-In January 2012, we entered into a collaboration and license agreement with Shire, pursuant to which we are collaborating to research, develop and commercialize human therapeutics and diagnostics based on our ZFP technology.
-Under the agreement, the two companies may develop potential human therapeutic or diagnostic products for seven gene targets.
-The initial four gene targets are blood clotting Factors VII, VIII, IX and X, and products developed for such initial gene targets would be used for treating or diagnosing hemophilia.
+In January 2012 we entered into a collaboration and license agreement with Shire to research, develop and commercialize human therapeutics and diagnostics based on our ZFP technology.
+Under the agreement, we received an upfront license fee of \$13.0 million.
+The two companies agreed to develop potential human therapeutic or diagnostic products for seven gene targets.
+The initial four gene targets were blood clotting Factors VII, VIII, IX and X, and products developed for such initial gene targets would be used for treating or diagnosing hemophilia.
 In June 2012, Shire selected a fifth gene target for the development of a ZFP therapeutic for treating HD.
-Shire has the right, subject to certain limitations, to designate two additional gene targets.
-Pursuant to the agreement, we have granted Shire an exclusive, world-wide, royalty-bearing license, with the right to grant sublicenses, to use our ZFP technology for the purpose of developing and commercializing human therapeutic and diagnostic products for the gene targets.
+Shire had the right, subject to certain limitations, to designate two additional gene targets.
+Pursuant to the agreement, we granted Shire an exclusive, world-wide, royalty-bearing license, with the right to grant sublicenses, to use our ZFP technology for the purpose of developing and commercializing human therapeutic and diagnostic products for the gene targets.